ByteArray#

 GByteArray

-- classmethod sized_new() list[int] #
+- classmethod sized_new() list[int]#

 Creates a new

-bytes preallocated.
+GByteArraywithreserved_sizebytes preallocated.
 This avoids frequent reallocation, if you are going to add many bytes to the array.
 Note however that the size of the array is still 0.

-- classmethod sort(compare_func: Callable[[Any, Any], int]) None #
+- classmethod sort(compare_func: Callable[[Any, Any], int]) None#

 Sorts a byte array, using

-which should be a qsort()-style comparison function (returns less than zero for first arg is less than second arg, zero for equal, greater than zero if first arg is greater than second arg).If two array elements compare equal, their order in the sorted array is undefined.
+compare_funcwhich should be a qsort()-style comparison function (returns less than zero for first arg is less than second arg, zero for equal, greater than zero if first arg is greater than second arg).If two array elements compare equal, their order in the sorted array is undefined.
 If you want equal elements to keep their order (i.e. you want a stable sort) you can write a comparison function that, if two elements would otherwise compare equal, compares them by their addresses.

 - Parameters: